mrjuda/mathmg/README.md

 **Build v1.4**

 This is a React project for educational purposes only.
-The Math Magicians project was built using SCSS, JS, HTML and Webpack and tested through Jest.
+The Math Magicians project was built using ReactJS, SCSS, HTML, and tested through Jest.

 ## 🛠 Built with
-- ES6
-- Webpack
-- Babel
+- ReactJS
 - HTML5
 - CSS3